 Always consult an attorney specializing in contract law should you have any concerns about creating and executing a consultation contract.

-Essential Elements of a Consultancy Agreement or Contract
+Key Components of a Consulting Agreement or Contract

 They are crucial to establishing an advantageous partnership between two people.
 They lay out the terms, services, and conditions they agree to.